 A. I think the Arts Council of Indianapolis does good work, especially with Gallery 924.
 It always has an interesting show.
-Primary Colours always has interesting stuff, too.
-The Indianapolis Arts Center – I really enjoy their classes.
+The Indianapolis Art Center – I really enjoy their classes.
 I have a short list of “to do” classes.
 And I like their mission of bringing arts to underprivileged kids.
 And ArtMix.
 They enhance the lives of people with disabilities with the arts.

 A. Homespun.
 I know the owners personally.
 Between what they do at Homespun and the Handicraft Exchange, they’re pretty awesome people to have in town.
-I’m a book addict.
-Indy Reads Books is the best in town.
 I like to buy records, and I like Luna Music.
 They have a good browsing “flow” – some shops are just set up right.
 They do it right.
-And then of course, I’m a gardener, so I like all the great plant sales, like Perennial Premiere at the IMA.
+And then of course, I’m a gardener, so I like all the great plant sales, like Perennial Premiere at the IMA at Newfields.
 The Indiana Native Plant & Wildflower Society has a plant sale.
 And the best is Indy Urban Acres’ plant sale, but it’s mostly vegetables.
 There are so many tomato varieties that you don’t know what to do with yourself.
 There’s an organization called Don’t Sleep, and they organize black-owned business events throughout the year.
 They primarily do activism, but they also support black-owned businesses.

-A. On the Irvington Facebook page, they were talking about Phan’s Kitchen.
-She used to be an Irvington resident but opened up this spot in Washington Square Mall.
-There’s a Target and Buffalo Wild Wings, but also this little restaurant that serves Vietnamese, Laotian, and Cambodian.
-It was revelation.
-You just work your way through the menu.
-She has the most awesome papaya salad.
-The Indiana Landmarks tours are pretty cool.
+A. The Indiana Landmarks tours are pretty cool.
 We also toured the Naval Armory that’s about to be a school.
 I always keep an eye out for what’s next.
 They’re always doing something new and interesting.